 \section{Experimental Evaluation}

-In our experiments, we aim to understand whether unsupervised meta-learning can accelerate reinforcement learning of new tasks.
+In our experiments, we aim to understand whether unsupervised meta-learning as described in Section~\ref{sec:recipe} can provide us with an accelerated RL procedure on new tasks.
 Whereas standard meta-learning requires a hand-specified task distribution at meta-training time, unsupervised meta-learning learns the task distribution through unsupervised interaction with the environment.
-A fair baseline that likewises uses requires no supervision is learning via RL from scratch without any meta-learning.
-As an upper bound, we include the unfair comparison to a standard meta-learning approach, where the meta-training distribution is manually designed.
+A fair baseline that likewise uses requires \emph{no reward supervision} at training time, and only uses rewards at test time, is learning via RL from scratch without any meta-learning.
+As an upper bound, we include the \emph{unfair} comparison to a standard meta-learning approach, where the meta-training distribution is manually designed.
 This method has access to a hand-specified task distribution that is not available to our method.
 We evaluate two variants of our approach: (a) task acquisition based on DIAYN followed by meta-learning using MAML, and (b) task acquisition using a randomly initialized discriminator followed by meta-learning using MAML.
-Our experiments aim to answer the following questions: (1) Does unsupervised meta-learning accelerate learning of unseen tasks?
-(2) How does unsupervised meta-learning compare to meta-learning on a hand-specified task distribution?
-(3) When should unsupervised meta-learning with a learned task distribution be preferred over a meta-learning with a random discriminator?
-This last question sheds some light on the effect of task acquisition inductive bias on final reinforcement learning performance.